playfulprogramming/playfulprogramming/content/crutchcorn/posts/modern-js-bundleless/index.md

 Now we can `npm run start` from root and get a basic web server at `http://127.0.0.1:8080/`.

 <iframe data-frame-title="Basic Setup - StackBlitz" src="pfp-code:./basic-setup?template=node&embed=1&file=src%2Findex.html"></iframe>

+> Remember, when you make changes you'll need to refresh the page to see them loaded.
+We'll explore how to fix that in a later section of this article.

 # Import JS files From a Script Tag